-“Serious ice really can wreak havoc with docks and boats that are left in the water through the colder months,” says Andy Gillis, Product Manager for Kasco Marine in Prescott, Wisconsin, a leading provider of de-icers in the US and Canada.
-“A boat that is encased in ice can suffer extensive structural damage, and the daily gradual movements of an ice sheet can splinter a dock into pieces.
+“Ice can wreak havoc on docks and boats throughout the colder months,” says Andy Gillis of Kasco Marine, a leading provider of de-icers in the US and Canada.
+“A boat encased in ice can suffer extensive structural damage.
+And the gradual daily movements of an ice sheet can splinter a dock into pieces.
 All of this is amplified if you live in an area with tidal influence.”

-According to Gillis, as ice gets to be around six inches thick, it begins freezing to pilings – especially wooden ones.
-Then, as the tide rises or ice sheets shift, the pilings get jacked up from the bottom.
-As the ice continues to expand, it continues to push and pull the pilings, tilting them over or causing a roller coaster effect on a pier.
+As ice gets to be around six inches thick, it begins freezing to pilings.
+When tides rise or ice sheets shift, the pilings get jacked up from the bottom.
+As ice expands, it continues to push and pull the pilings, tilting them over or causing a roller coaster effect on a pier.

-Which brings us back to the need for a de-icer.
-If you keep your vessel in the water anywhere from northern Virginia to coastal Maine or above, de-icers are probably a good investment.
-In general, they use a propeller system to create current around your dock or boat and to lift warmer water from the bottom to the surface so it can eat away at the ice.
-(Kasco has a cool video that shows the process at: https://www.youtube.com/watch?v=9b7RGD8GVjg.)
+If you keep your boat in the water year-round anywhere from northern Virginia to coastal Maine, a de-icer is a smart investment.
+In general, they use a propeller system to create current and lift warmer water from the bottom to the surface so it can eat away at the ice.
+Kasco shows an example of the process here.

-De-icers work great in saltwater environments where the temperature differentials between the surface and bottom may be several degrees, but perform suitably even in freshwater lakes where the temperature difference may be as little as 1/2 a degree.
-Of course, the size and quantity of the de-icers you’ll need depends on how much area you need to keep open.
-The smaller the area to keep clear, and the great the temperature differential from surface to bottom, the smaller/fewer de-icers you’ll require.
+De-icers work well in saltwater environments where the temperature differentials between the surface and bottom may be several degrees.
+They even perform suitably in freshwater lakes where the temperature difference may be as little as half a degree.
+The size and quantity of the de-icers you’ll need depend on the area you need to keep open.
+The smaller the area, and the greater the temperature differential from surface to bottom, the smaller/fewer de-icers you’ll need.